druid-io/druid-io.github.io/faq.md

 ### Is Druid a data warehouse?
 When should I use Druid over Redshift/BigQuery/Snowflake?

-Druid is a new type of database to power real-time analytic workloads for event-driven data, and isn’t a traditional data warehouse.
+Apache Druid (incubating) is a new type of database to power real-time analytic workloads for event-driven data, and isn’t a traditional data warehouse.
 Although Druid incorporates architecture ideas from data warehouses such as column-oriented storage, Druid also incorporates designs from search systems and timeseries